microsoft/fluentui/rfcs/convergence/authoring-stories.md

 #### appearance of stories

-Public stories should follow Fluent Design Language to give developers better feel for patterns they should utilise.
+Public stories should follow Fluent Design Language to give developers better feel for patterns they should utilize.
 For example, when a button is necessary to demonstrate usage of a component, Fluent UI Button should be used instead of a pure HTML button.

 #### story code should be useful